herguad/data_analysis/README.md

 Once I began transcribing that project here, many questions came to mind.
 To the original question, I've added the following.
 1. Focusing on movie duration
 - Would it be justified to correlate movie duration and year of release?
-- What about duration and genre?
-Is genre correlated to duration?
+- Is genre correlated to duration?
 2. Focusing on genre
 - Which genres got the most movies released in different years?
 - Which were the top 3 genres for movies released in different years?